jlzamary/WCS-Lagoon-Analysis/README.md

 ---

 ## Project Overview
 Climate change is reshaping Alaska’s fragile ecosystems, with warming weather driving seasonal shifts that threaten coastal habitats.
-The Wildlife Conservation Society (WCS) leads the Chukchi Sea Coastal Lagoon Monitoring project, providing insights to support researchers, conservationists, and local communities.
+William & Mary's Institute for Integrative Conservation (IIC) has partnered with the The Wildlife Conservation Society (WCS), which leads the Chukchi Sea Coastal Lagoon Monitoring project, to help provide insights to support researchers, conservationists, and local communities.

 This project examines lagoons in the Chukchi and Beaufort Seas to determine ice coverage, lagoon connectivity, and algal growth.
 The code currently uploaded to this Github repository focuses mainly on algae bloom monitoring and analysis.
 Using the collected data, an interactive ArcGIS Experience Builder application was created to assist conservation specialists and fishermen in monitoring habitat changes and spotting long-term patterns.